elementalsecurity/sec-arch/05_frameworks_and_standards/NIS2-Directive/nis2_entity_classification_requirements.md

 ## Summary

 NIS2 introduces a harmonized and enforceable cybersecurity baseline across the EU.
 Classification as an Essential or Important Entity determines the level of oversight and supervision.
-Organizations should proactively assess their classification, readiness, and reporting capabilities—and take steps now to align with the Directive before enforcement begins in **October 2024**.
+Organizations should proactively assess their classification, readiness, and reporting capabilities and also take steps now to align with the Directive before enforcement begins in **October 2024**.